Curly Watts

-Norman Arthur "Curly" Watts is a fictional character from the British ITV soap opera Coronation Street, from 1983 to 2003, and in a few spin-off DVDs in 2010.
+Norman "Curly" Watts is a fictional character from the British ITV soap opera Coronation Street, from 1983 to 2003, and in a few spin-off DVDs in 2010.
 He was portrayed throughout by Kevin Kennedy.
 Most of Curly's storylines dealt with his repeated failure to form a successful romantic relationship.
 His nickname resulted from him having straight, lank hair and getting into rows over money, mainly in 1996.
 His hobby was astronomy and he installed a telescope in the loft of his house.
+In 2003 Kennedy left the soap after 20 years.